akamai/cli-dns/README.md

   create-zoneconfig
   retrieve-zoneconfig
   update-zoneconfig
+  submit-bulkzones
+  status-bulkzones
+  result-bulkzones
   list
   help
 ```

-Commands are grouped into one of two categories.
+Commands are grouped into several categories.

 *-zoneconfig, *-recordsets and *-recordset commands provide the ability to manage zone configurations directly, as well as manage recordsets individually or in groupings.
 These commands should be preferred.

+*-bulkzones commands provide the ability to submit and monitor bulk zone operations.

 *-zone and *-record commands provide a more constrained scope of control, treating the zone and records as a single entity.
 These commands provide backward compatibility with earlier releases of the package.